oliviawestmacottssw/SSW.Rules.Content/rules/do-you-write-the-word-email-in-the-correct-format/rule.md

 ---

-Do you spell 'email' correctly?
+​Do you spell 'email' correctly?

 There is one correct way to spell 'email' and many incorrect ones.
 The common incorrect ones are: